gmofishsauce/ct/README.md

 Make a move on the chessboard that is not one of the moves recommended by the engine (for example, try moving the king, or an edge pawn).
 Again, everything else should update.
 Do this a few times.
 Finally, click Go again.
 Clicking Go clears the canvas and restarts analysis with the FEN as the center hexcyl.

-**Important note:** when you're done with ChessTerrain, be sure and kill the server, nwhich should kill Stockfish.
+**Important note:** when you're done with ChessTerrain, be sure and kill the server.
+This should kill Stockfish.
 If you don't, it will continue analyzing, which uses significant CPU and will quickly drain the battery on your laptop.
 In the future, the server will be more sensitive to loss of client connection and will include a configurable timeout.

 I'm curious for feedback on the display.